-Fig. 3. illustrates a small example of a generated provenance graph from exported data.
+Fig. 3. illustrates a small example of a generated provenance graph.
 Following the provenance notation specification, each vertex shape of the example is related to its type.
-Square vertex represents activities vertices, circles are entities vertices and an octagon represents agent vertices.
+Square vertex represents activities, circles represent entities and octagons represents agents.
 The edges in the provenance graph represent relationships between vertices, which can be agents, entities or activities.
-As such, activities vertices can be influenced positively or negatively by other activities and have relationships with entities and agents.
+As such, activities vertices can be positively or negatively influenced by other activities and have relationships with entities and agents.
 The context of such relationships may vary according to the type of relation between vertices.

 Proof Viewer has other features besides vertex shape by type.
-It uses shapes and colors to distinguish displayed information and provides three types of filters: vertex, edge and status filter.
+It uses shapes and colors to distinguish displayed information and provides three types of filters: vertex, edge, and status filter.
 As previously noted, vertices have different shapes according to their types.
 However, it is also possible to differentiate one vertex from another with different borders and colors.
-As an example, activities that did not interact with other activities are dotted, as illustrated in the upper right corner of Fig. 3.
+As an example, activities that do not interact with other activities are dotted, as illustrated in the upper right corner of Fig. 3.

 Different formats can also be used for edges, as well as colors.
-The thickness can be interpreted as how strong the relationship is.
-If the edge represents a low influence on the activity, it is drawn as a thin edge.
-If the influence is high, then it becomes thicker.
+The thickness showsas how strong the relationship is.
+A thin edge represents a low influence on the activity.
+On the other hand, the higher the influence, the ticker the edge.
 This feature can be used to quickly identify strong influences in the graph just by looking at the edge’s thickness.
 The edge’s color is used to represent the type of relationship, which can be any of these three types: positive, which indicates a beneficial relation; negative, which is a prejudicial relation; and neutral, which is neither beneficial nor prejudicial.
-For each type of relationship (positive, negative, and neutral) a different color is used.
+For each type of relationship (positive, negative, and neutral), a different color is used.
 Green is used for positive influences, red for negative, and black for neutral.
-It is also possible to make the edge to be dashed in order to emphasize either its importance or lack of.
-These edge types are also illustrated at Fig. 3, where neutral edges are dashed to emphasize their lack of importance.
+It is also possible to make the edge dashed in order to emphasize either its importance or lack of.
+These edge types are also illustrated in Fig. 3, where neutral edges are dashed to emphasize their lack of importance.

 Fig. 3.
 Example of a generated provenance graph.

 In order to better analyze graph data, the vertex filter feature is also available.
 Since the graph is generated from collected game data, not all collected information is relevant for every type of analysis.
 Thus, the provenance graph might contain actions that did not provoke any significant change.
 These elements act as noise and can be omitted during analysis.
-To do this, it is possible to collapse vertices in order to reduce the graph size by changing the information display scale, grouping nearby vertices together and thus changing the graph granularity.
+To do so, it is possible to collapse vertices in order to reduce the graph size by changing the information display scale, grouping nearby vertices together and thus changing the graph granularity.
 Another usage of collapse is to group activities from the same agent, improving visibility of all influences and changes that the agent did throughout the game.
-Similar edges that have the same target are also grouped together when collapsing vertices, as shown by Fig. 4.
+Similar edges that have the same target are also grouped together when collapsing vertices, as shown in Fig. 4.
 The collapsed edge’s information is calculated by the sum or average (depending on the edge type) of the values from the collapsed edges.
-Another type of filter present is the edge filter, which filters edges by context and by the type of relationship.
+Another type of filter present in Proof Viewer is the edge filter, which filters edges by context and by the type of relationship.